 Students have to study abroad for one semester.
 This semester has to be spent at a partner university (see above) of the Faculty of Business and Economics of the University of Göttingen.
 Into the bargain, students can participate at the European exchange programme "Erasmus".
 Within this framework the faculty cooperates with more than 60 European universities.

 The Faculty of Business and Economics is offering a double degree programme with the Faculty of Economic Sciences at the University of Groningen, Netherlands.
-In four semesters, specially qualified students can simultaneously earn the degree "M.A. in International Economics" from the University of Göttingen and the "M.Sc. in International Economics and Business" from the University of Groningen.
+In four semesters, specially qualified students can simultaneously earn the degree "M.Sc. in International Economics" from the University of Göttingen and the "M.Sc. in Economic Development and Globalization" from the University of Groningen.

-In order to study in this double degree programme, students apply for the course of study "M.A. in International Economics" at the University of Göttingen and at the same time for participation in the double degree programme with the Rijksuniversiteit Groningen, Netherlands.
+In order to study in this double degree programme, students apply for the course of study "M.Sc. in International Economics" at the University of Göttingen and at the same time for participation in the double degree programme with the Rijksuniversiteit Groningen, Netherlands.
 In this programme, students study two semesters in Göttingen and two semesters in Groningen.
 As a graduate of the double degree programme, you attain degrees in two accredited master's programmes from two renowned European universities that are both rich in tradition.